 As an elected official, Mr. Williams has been active at the local, regional, state and national level.
 He was a founding director of the Arvada DARE Foundation, has served on the Arvada Economic Development Association Board, the Jefferson County Economic Development Council Board and the First Judicial District Community Corrections Board.
 He was elected to the Executive Board of the Colorado Municipal League in 2006, 2008 and 2010, and served as President of the Colorado Municipal League in 2013-2014.
 He also served on the National League of Cities Policy Committee for Transportation and Infrastructure along with the First Tier Suburbs Committee.
 Marc was voted 2011 Elected Official of the Year by the Jefferson County Economic Development Corporation.
 In 2014, he received the Chairman’s Award from the Arvada Chamber of Commerce.

 Williams states that one of his most rewarding professional experiences was served as an attorney coach to the Evergreen High School Mock Trial Team, which won three state championships and the National Championship.

 Mr. Williams is married to Luanne Williams, the Executive Director of the Rocky Mountain Children’s Health Foundation and the Mother’s Milk Bank, which is located here in Arvada.
 Mr. Williams expresses great fortune in having a wife who shares his passion for civic involvement and politics.
 They enjoy the process and the debate, and share a common belief in the free market system with responsible, limited government.
-The Williams have four children and six grandchildren who share their passion for hiking, reading, cooking and burning marshmallows over campfires.
+The Williams have four children and seven grandchildren who share their passion for hiking, reading, cooking and burning marshmallows over campfires.
 The Williams also enjoy their “down” time with many miles on their tandem bike, golf, hiking and travel.